On this page

 Amplitude automatically detects seasonality in each mode.
 The duration depends on the amount of data used to train the model.
 Agile mode typically uses daily and weekly durations, while Robust mode looks for monthly and yearly durations.
 In cases where enough data isn't available, Amplitude may not detect or apply seasonality.

-Charts with a single series display a light blue band (confidence interval band) and a dashed line representing the expected value beside the solid blue line that's your actual data.
-Any anomalies detected appear in orange, outside the confidence band.
-You can describe an anomaly in this way: "Based on 120 days of training data, we can say with 95% confidence that this data point represents an unexpected change."
+Charts with a single series display a light blue band (the confidence interval) and a dashed line representing the expected value beside the solid blue line for your actual data.
+Detected anomalies appear in orange outside the confidence band.
+You can describe an anomaly this way: "Based on 120 days of training data, this data point represents an unexpected change with 95% confidence."

 If no orange dots are present, all data points are within the confidence interval.